 Representative Democracy.
 An election system that gives all adults the right to vote, fair and equal representation, with public financing of election campaigns.

 These and many other policy guidelines follow from our values.

 please bring a snack to share, and your ideas and passion.
-Doors open at 6pm, meeting begins at 6:30pm.
+We will begin gathering at 6, and the meeting begins at 6:30pm.